emanradi/To-Do-List/README.md

-To Do List Native Android Application, using Android Studio as a requirement for mobile computing course at AUG
+To Do List  Android Application, using Android Studio as a requirement for mobile computing course at AUG

 Prepared By: Eman Wael Radi